 Section 4.
 Monitoring of plan implementation.
 (1) District and school innovation Plans shall be incorporated within the overall district comprehensive plan or shall replace the district comprehensive plan.

-(2) Districts approved as Districts of Innovation shall provide annual reports to the Commissioner of Education that shall include the following:
+(2) At the completion of the second year after plan approval and each year thereafter for the term of the approval status, districts approved as Districts of Innovation shall provide annual reports to the Commissioner of Education that shall include the following:

 a.
 Number of students served by the innovation plan, total number and by socio-economic status, race/ethnicity, gender and disability and grade level